abidex4yemi/containerization/README.md

 ### Run a command when starting a container

-- Note: -it => equals -i -t -i stands for interactive mode -t for pretty formating
+- Note: -it => equals -i -t -i stands for STDIN -t for pretty formating output

 ```docker
 $ docker exec -it <container-id> <command-to-run>